An approach that will result in:

 - Progressive reduction of liabilities

-- Closure working towards an agreed-upon vision for the post-closure period
+- A shared vision for the post-closure period

 - A better social transition for affected stakeholders as the mine moves from operations to closure